CalColistra/My-Programming-Progress/Algorithms/Interpreter/README.md

        An interpreter implemented in Java.
-The interpreter recieves & executes the following instructions:
+The interpreter receives & executes the following instructions:

 	      ADDI	r4	12	<-- add value of 12 to contents of register 4
 	      ADDM	r1	92	<-- add value in memory location 92 to contents of register 1